sammich/PegaStudioPro/README.md

 ## Requirements

+- Pega 8.6 or later
-- See [the Miro board](https://miro.com/app/board/uXjVNWQE6xU=/?moveToWidget=3458764567999200990&cot=14) for platform compatability
+  - See [the Miro board](https://miro.com/app/board/uXjVNWQE6xU=/?moveToWidget=3458764567999200990&cot=14) for full platform compatability notes
 - [Pega Peer Review v8.6.8](https://community.pega.com/marketplace/components/peer-review-component) installed

 ## Installation

-The component is currently shipping as a single RAP supporting all Pega platform versions.
+The component is currently shipping as a single RAP supporting Pega Inifnity 8.6 to '23.

 2. Get a copy of the component (TBA, still in closed testing)
 3. Install it like any Pega component.

    Ignore the warning about the component being exported from a newer platform version.

-5. If you're not on the latest Pega version, open the component and change the ruleset version.
+5. (Optional) If you're not on the latest Pega version ('23), open the component and change the ruleset version.

    For example, if you're on 8.8.3, change the ruleset version (component is unlocked) from `SamsMods-ProductivityBooster:08-23-01` to `SamsMods-ProductivityBooster:08-08-03`.